valkey-io/valkey-rfc/Bloom.md

 ### RDB Save and Load

-During RDB Save of a bloom object, the Module will save the number of filters, expansion rate, false positive rate.
+During RDB Save of a bloom object, the Module will save the number of filters, expansion rate, false-positive rate.
 And for every underlying bloom filter in this object, number of hashing functions, number of bits of the bit array, bytes of the bit array itself.